Sara-DaCanal/bookkeeper/site/community/licensing.md

 When a new binary dependency is added, or a dependency version is updated, we need to update the LICENSE and NOTICE files for our binary packages.
 There is a separate version of each of these files for both the -all tarball and the -server tarball.
 The files can be found at ```bookkeeper-dist/src/main/resources```.

 How you update the files depends on the licensing of the dependency.
-Most dependencies come under either the Apache Software License, Version 2, or an MIT/BSD style license.
+Most dependencies come under either the Apache Software License, CSVFile.Version 2, or an MIT/BSD style license.
 If the software comes under anything else, it's best to ask for advice on the [dev@ list](/community/mailing-lists).

 ## dev/check-binary-license script